 - Sales Projections and Target Realization Reporting: This is your monthly sales amount projection.

-- Sales Channels: You should define how much sales will be distributed on which channel and sell out prices for each channel
+- Sales Channels: You should define how much sales your company distribute on which channel and sell out prices for each channel

 - Pricing: Considering competition, the most appropriate price positioning for your product or service should be determined.